 For those wanting to spend more time in Lan Ha Bay, Heritage Line also launched a 3 day 2 night cruise in August 2019 on a new ship, the Ylang, and the itinerary is similar with the option to take part in a hike on Cat Ba Island on day 2.
-Instead of mooring in Halong Bay, the Ylang will moor overnight in Lan Ha Bay.
+Instead of mooring in Halong Bay, the Ylang moors overnight in Lan Ha Bay.

 The “Senses of Lan Ha” Ylang 3 day 2 night cruise departs on specific dates (click here for the sailing dates) and sails throughout the second half of 2019.
 In 2020, Ylang will not sail between August 12th and September 1st.
 The rates are available here.

 The best time to visit Lan Ha Bay